cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ## Value Renderers

 Value Renderers describe how values of different Protobuf types should be encoded as a string array.
-Value renderers can be formalized as a set of bijective functions `func renderT(value T) []string`, where `T` is one of the below Protobuf types on which this spec is defined.
+Value renderers can be formalized as a set of bijective functions `func renderT(value T) []string`, where `T` is one of the below Protobuf types for which this spec is defined.

 ### Protobuf `number`